 Charles DeLisi Award and Lecture

-The College of Engineering Charles DeLisi Award and Lecture celebrates high impact research in engineering and annually honors one of our faculty engaged in outstanding research.
-This showcasing event allows all members of the Boston University community to meet a distinguished scholar selected from College of Engineering faculty discussing a topic of recognized excellence.
+The College of Engineering Charles DeLisi Award and Lecture celebrates high-impact research in engineering and annually honors one of our faculty engaged in outstanding research.
+This showcasing event allows all members of the Boston University community to meet a distinguished scholar selected from the College of Engineering faculty discussing a topic of recognized excellence.

-Professor Joyce Y. Wong (BME, MSE) is the recipient of this year’s Charles DeLisi Award and Lecture.
-Wong will present the Charles DeLisi Distinguished Lecture, “Biomaterials to Detect and Treat Disease” on Tuesday, April 25 at 4 p.m. in the Metcalf Trustee Ballroom.
+2017: Professor Joyce Y. Wong (BME, MSE) was the 2017 recipient of the Charles DeLisi Award and Lecture.
+Wong presented the Charles DeLisi Distinguished Lecture, “Biomaterials to Detect and Treat Disease” on Tuesday, April 25 at 4 p.m. in the Metcalf Trustee Ballroom.

 Wong received her PhD from the Massachusetts Institute of Technology and was named a National Institutes of Health Ruth L. Kirschstein National Research Service Awardee as a postdoctoral fellow at the University of California, Santa Barbara.
 She has been a faculty member at Boston University since 1998.
 Her research interests include biomaterials science and engineering, and currently focus on pediatric vascular tissue engineering, development of targeted contrast agents for cancer theranostics and nanomedicine, and engineering biomimetic systems to study heart disease and cancer metastasis.

 Professor John White, chair of BME, said Wong is “internationally renowned in the areas of biomaterials science and engineering and an excellent research mentor.
 Her contributions to society lie not only in her research and mentoring contributions, but in her tireless effort to strive for equity in STEM fields.”